 I created this bookclub program so everyone can discuss the meaty issues in Wild and Precious out there in the world.
 You can download the Bookclub Guide as a PDF here and get started with a group of friends straight away.

 Some basic questions you might have

 Is this book a follow-on from First, We Make The Beast Beautiful?
 Yes.
 With Beast, I went inward to chat about our personal anxiety and angst.
-But since it came out a few years back, I realised we are feeling anxious collectively.
+But since it came out a few years back, I realised we are feeling anxious at a collective level.
 Like, all of us.
 It’s a global fear and despair that stems from our disconnection.
-I decided it was time to take the journey outwards, into the world so we can connect to each other, the planet, and life as a whole again.
+I decided it was time to take the journey outwards, into the world so that we can connect to each other and the planet and life as a whole again.